 Interns should be prepared to bring up a client for discussion each week.
-In order to prepare, write up one brief case conceptualization (1-2 paragraphs) each week.
+In order to prepare, write up one brief case conceptualization (1-2 paragraphs) for each new client.
 Include basic demographic data in two-three sentences, then write a brief case conceptualization.
-Think about the origin (the "why") of the clients difficulty, what you believe the client needs, and what you believe you are doing in counseling to address that need.
+Think about the origin (the "why") of the client's difficulty, what you believe the client needs, and what you believe you are doing in counseling to address that need.